 "It is the child who contains the salvation of life, it is in him that the man of tomorrow is elaborated"

-In 1976, Mrs. Odette Cutullic, then a United Nations official, was the initiator and President of the Crèche des Nations for officials of international organizations in Geneva.
-It was the first nursery applying Montessori pedagogy for children from 2 months to 6 years old and the largest (120 children).
+In 1976, Mrs. Odette Cutullic, then a United Nations Civil Servant, was the initiator and President of the Crèche des Nations for staff of international organizations in Geneva.
+It was the first daycare centre to apply Montessori pedagogy for children from 2 months to 6 years old and the largest (120 children).
 The Crèche was taken over by the City of Geneva in 1994.
 Mrs. Cutullic is a founding member of the Swiss Montessori Association, of which she was the President for eight years.

-In 2007, following the obligation to leave the premises vacant, and the repeated requests from parents for education covering the entire elementary school curriculum, a possibility of expansion arose with nice spacious premises which previously housed another school.
-This move made it possible to offer education up to the age of 12 and 91 students were able to integrate this new space.
+In 2007, faced by the obligation to leave the premises, and repeated requests from parents for education covering the entire Elementary school curriculum, a possibility of expansion arose with nice spacious premises which previously housed another school.
+This move made it possible to offer education up to 12 years old and 91 students were able to integrate this new space.